Last Updated on Oct. 27, 2014

 Residents living within the jurisdiction of the TVA qualify for a $1,000 payment when they hook new renewable energy sources up to the grid.

-They will also receive $.12 above the market rate for power for every kilowatt hour (kWh) of solar power they contribute to the electricity grid and $.03 per kWh for other renewable energy sources like wind and low-impact hydro-electric power generation.
+They will also receive $.04 above the market rate for power for every kilowatt hour (kWh) of solar power they contribute to the electricity grid in the first 10 years after installation and are guaranteed to receive credit at the retail rate of electricity for another 10 years after that.

 Maintenance and upgrades to the independent power generation systems are the sole responsibility of the system owners.